 - Medical Payments.
 This portion of the homeowner’s policy is to pay for medical expenses if someone is injured on your property.
 This coverage does not apply to you or members of your family.

 - Other Coverage.
-You also have debris removal, emergency removal of property, necessary repairs after loss, fire department charges and limited coverage for losses to trees, shrubs, plants or lawn damage.
+You also have debris removal, emergency removal of property, necessary repairs after a loss, fire department charges and limited coverage for losses to trees, shrubs, plants or lawn damage.

 - Additional Coverage Options.
 If you have the need for additional coverage, you can add the following options to your homeowner’s insurance policy: business located on your property, farming, sewer damage, personal computer damage, earthquake damage, additional premises, docks and piers and liability related to watercraft activities.
 Your Shelter Insurance agent has more information about the specific details of additional coverage available.

-The homeowner’s policy comes with many discounts, including for alarm systems, deadbolt locks, claims-free discounts, new home discount and heating system discount.
+The homeowner’s policy comes with many discounts, including for alarm systems, deadbolt locks, claims-free discounts, new home discount, and heating system discount.
 There is also a companion policy discount available if you have your auto insurance with Shelter.

 Getting a Homeowner’s Insurance Quote

-From the Shelter Insurance website, you can get a quote for auto, motorcycle, RV, ATV, Boat, Renters, Life, Home, Condominium, Umbrella, Personal Articles, Business and Farm Insurance.
+From the Shelter Insurance website, you can get a quote for auto, motorcycle, RV, ATV, Boat, Renters, Life, Home, Condominium, Umbrella, Personal Articles, Business, and Farm Insurance.

 To get a quote for homeowner’s insurance, you’ll first enter your zip code.
-Next, you will enter some personal information including name, address, telephone number and email address.
+Next, you will enter some personal information including name, address, telephone number, and email address.
 You are also asked if you have any other active policies with Shelter Insurance (in order to receive the companion policy discount).
 You’ll be asked to select a local agent and whether you prefer to be contacted by telephone or email.
 You can include any additional comments to the agent up to 250 characters when submitting your quote request.